bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/w/WideChannelWidth_3SSA9HxpbBze$AzEvzUdRN/Documentation.md

-Indicate the width of the wide channel.
+Indicates the width of the wide channel.